Phisto/Moodle-HU-App/README.md

 I don't have feedback regarding the VoiceOver behavior of the app, so I dont know if it fits the need of users who utilize this technologie.

+## Features

+* Access your Moodle courses
+* Access to course ressources
+* Access the course forum
+* Search for Moodle courses
+* Subscribe to Moodle courses
+* Save course ressources to your phone
+* Order courses
+* Favor courses

 ### Screenshots

 Login                      |  My Courses